ardsh/slonik-trpc/README.md

 - Prisma generator similar to [zod-prisma](https://github.com/CarterGrimmeisen/zod-prisma) that automatically creates data loaders from prisma schemas.
 - Automatically syncing the zod types with sql, using something like [@slonik/typegen](https://github.com/mmkal/slonik-tools/tree/main/packages/typegen)
+- Wildcards in selects, e.g. `select: ["name*"]` to select all fields that start with name.

 ## 📝 License